A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Specific examples of a 2-agent invasion toy problem

 where we can consider $ | s_i \rangle = \{ | \Leftarrow \rangle , | \Rightarrow \rangle \} $ and $ | a_i \rangle = \{ | - \rangle , | + \rangle \} $ for $ N=2 $ in an invasion game.

-While the theoretical asymptotic efficiency for a small amount of $ \gamma $ has been derived for a fully observable one defender invasion game \cite{Briegel1,Briegel2}, that derivation cannot be used for an arbitrary choice of $ \gamma $ even in the simple form of one agent toy problem.
-The asymptotic efficiency relating to a given agent ''$ D $'' that is $r_{max}^D = r_{max}^D ( \alpha , \gamma_{D}, \gamma_{I}) $ occurs with respect to $ \lim_{t \to \infty} h^{(t)} (s,a) $ regarding the adaptation rule of Eq.~\ref{eqtrans}.
-This adaptation is changed stochastically, however, in a big enough time, $ t \to \infty $, the averaged efficiencies on a large number of agents ($ m $) reaches a certain asymptote for every forgetting factor $ \gamma $ (see Appendix.~\ref{averagefequa}).
-Then one can assume that there is an effective reward function, $ \lambda_{eff} $, for every $ \gamma $ so that it becomes the averaged rewards obtained on a large number of agents $ m $.
+While the theoretical asymptotic efficiency for a small amount of $ \gamma $ has been derived for a fully observable one-defender invasion game \cite{Briegel1,Briegel2}, that derivation cannot be used for an arbitrary choice of $ \gamma $, even in the simple form of one agent toy problem.
+The asymptotic efficiency related to a given agent ''$ D $'', that is $r_{max}^D = r_{max}^D ( \alpha , \gamma_{D}, \gamma_{I}) $, occurs with respect to $ \lim_{t \to \infty} h^{(t)} (s,a) $, based on the adaptation rule of Eq.~\ref{eqtrans}.
+This adaptation is changed stochastically, however, in a big enough time, $ t \to \infty $; the averaged efficiencies on a large number of agents ($ m $) reach a certain asymptote for every forgetting factor $ \gamma $ (see Appendix.~\ref{averagefequa}).
+Then one can assume that there is an effective reward function, $ \lambda_{eff} $, for every $ \gamma $, so that it becomes the averaged reward obtained on a large number of agents $ m $.